oopsmonk/documentation/getting-started/1.1/the-tangle/tangle-vs-blockchain.md

 The blockchain data structure consists of a chain of sequential blocks, where each block contains a limited number of transactions.

-As a result, you can attach new transaction to only one place: A block at the end of the chain.
+As a result, you can attach new transactions to only one place: A block at the end of the chain.
 Due to this limitation, blockchain networks often experience slow confirmation times.
 This limitation is known as the _blockchain bottleneck_.

 ![Blockchain bottleneck](../images/blockchain-bottleneck.gif)